Bytez-com/docs/javascript/readme.md

 Initialize a model, so you can check its status, load, run, or shut it down.

-@param modelId The HuggingFace modelId, for example `openai-community/gpt2`

 ```js
 const model = client.model("openai-community/gpt2");
 ```

 ## Load a model

-Convenience method for running model.start(), and then awaiting model to be ready.
+Convenience method for `model.start()`.
+Automatically waits for the instance to become ready before resolving.
 Progress is printed as it executes.

 ```js
 await model.load();